tmuras/moosh/www/commands/index.md

 sql-dump
 --------

 Dump Moodle DB to sql file.
-Works for PostgreSQL and MySQL.
+Works for PostgreSQL, Cockroachdb, and MySQL.

 Example 1: dump database to backup.sql file